 Speech Delivery Tips

-Speech delivery is an important part of public speaking.
-There are some people that seem to be born to speak in public.
-The rest of us, however, may need a little coaching and prodding to deliver public speeches more eloquently.
+There are some (lucky!) people that seem to be born to speak in public.
+The rest of us, however, may need a little coaching and prodding to deliver our speeches more eloquently.

 Body Language